TAMULib/SAGE/README.md

 ## User Documentation

-By default, *SAGE* is configured to support e-mail based registration and authorization using passwords using the `emailRegistration` setting.
-There is generally no need to change this.

-*SAGE* can also be configured to use *Weaver Authentication* using the `weaverAuth` setting.
-The *Weaver Authentication* is an external authorization abstraction which brings additional identity provider support into the platform.
+*CAP* user documentation can be found in [the wiki][user-docs].

-More advanced authorization configurations are described in the [Deployment Guide][deployment-guide].
+For more technical users, deployment related configurations are described in the [Deployment Guide][deployment-guide].

 <div align="right">(<a href="#readme-top">back to top</a>)</div>